 As with any product, there are some negative aspects of bonded retainers:

 - Without proper care, a bonded retainer may have a short life span.
 Proper care includes brushing and flossing daily as well as biannual cleanings.

-- To reduce the likelihood of a permanent retainer loosening, individuals should avoid biting into hard foods with their front teeth.
-These foods include apples, carrots, hard candy and popcorn balls, etc.
+- To reduce the likelihood of a permanent retainer loosening, individuals should avoid biting into hard food, such as apples, carrots, hard candy, and popcorn balls, etc., with their front teeth.

 - Bonded wire retainers require more hygiene adjustments than removable retainers do.
 For example, individuals who have permanent retainers must floss underneath these retainers using Floss Threaders or Superfloss.
 Since removable retainers are taken out during brushing and flossing, no threaders or special type of floss is required.